I often say that trading is very similar to poker...and it is.

 - Decisions must be made with imperfect information based on probabilistic outcomes

-- Emotional control is the ultimate Holy Grail
+- Emotional control/management is the ultimate Holy Grail

 Much of my way of trading is a result of applying the logic of poker to trading.
 I taught myself to play by looking up the hands on the internet and playing on a mobile phone... incessantly.

 I took a grub stake of $500.00 and turned it into a bit over $18M in the span of about 2 months before I had to update that phone...
 Fortunately I took a picture before that RIMM (yes, I still had a RIMM) decided to mandate said update.